StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 And there you have it.
 I hide two of the [special content sections](#special-content-sections) in the lower-level writing (sidenotes, technical discussion) and use the version of the NIV written at approximately a third grade writing level (the NIrV), making the writing shorter and simpler overall, and therefore easier to read.
 However, if you can handle a bit of added length and added complexity in your Bible version, the higher-level writing will give you a bit more of a nuanced view of things.

 It is worth pointing out that even in the sidenotes and technical discussion sections in the higher-level writing, I still try to keep the writing as simple as possible.
 That is to say, I don't switch into full-blown academic mode as soon as a Greek word comes up, for example, but still try to keep everything as accessible as possible, even if the subject matter itself is inherently more complex.

+As mentioned above, however, this is always sort of a work-in-progress, since making things shorter and simpler is not always something particularly easy to realize in practice.

 ## Special content sections